wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

    should be stalled until all strand buffers are drained.
 Since the store is always issued after the barrier enters strand buffer, this can guarantee that the store is released from the L1 after the barrier and hence everything before it are completed, which maintains the correct order.

+**Lowlight:**

+1. In fact strand buffers do not have to be drained in-order, which still sacrifices some degrees of parallelism, since operations in a strand are also candidates for reordering without a persist barrier.
+   The in-order issue of strand buffers might be a design simplification for evictions and coherence downgrade/invalidation.

 This paper proposes strand consistency and a hardware implementation, StrandWeaver, to provide a better persist barrier semantics and a more efficient implementation than current designs.
 Persist barriers are essential to NVM